microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 -  Positional parameter - If the function only accepts one parameter you can usually just supply it without a name - as a *positional parameter* (see first and third examples in the code sample in the next section)
--  Native parameter - You can also use the native parameter name - i.e. the name that the underlying function expects and that will be shown in the ``help(function)`` output. (second example below)
+-  Native parameter name - You can also use the *native* parameter name - i.e. a parameter name that the underlying (pivot-wrapped) function expects and that will be shown in the ``help(function)`` output. (see the second example below)
--  Generic parameter - You can also use the generic parameter name “value” in most cases. (fourth example)
+-  Generic parameter name - You can also use the generic parameter name "value" in most cases. (fourth example)

 .. note:: There are some exceptions to the use of generic parameters like "column" and "value".
 These are called out later